ming-00/greyhats-welcome-ctf-writeups/smokes-and-mirrors/smokes.md

 ![Image of prompt](./screenshots/smokes-and-mirrors-prompt.png)

 ## Description
 The image provided hides the file using [LSB-Stenography](https://youtu.be/TWEXCYQKyDc) and the bits of the file are spread in a row-major order.
+Before proceeding, please note that the pokemon letter symbols in the image is a red herring.

 ![Image to decode](./files/image.png)
 [image.png](./files/image.png)